An Optimal Transport Perspective on Unpaired Image Super-Resolution: Conclusion

-\textbf{Significance.} Our analysis connects content losses in GANs with OT and reveals the bias issue.
-Content losses are used in a wide range of tasks besides SR, e.g., in the style transfer and domain adaptation tasks.
+Our analysis connects content losses in GANs with OT and reveals the bias issue.
+Content losses are used in a wide range of tasks besides SR, e.g., in the style transfer and domain adaptation tasks \cite{shrivastava2017learning,taigman2017unsupervised,zhu2017unpaired}.
 Our results demonstrate that GAN-based methods in all these tasks may \textit{a priori lead to biased solutions}.
-In certain cases it is undesirable, e.g., in medical applications \citep{bissoto2021gan}.
+In certain cases it is undesirable, e.g., in medical applications \cite{bissoto2021gan}.
 Failing to learn true data statistics (and learning biased ones instead), e.g., in the super-resolution of MRI images, might lead to a wrong diagnosis made by a doctor due to SR algorithm drawing \textbf{inexistent details} on the scan.
-Thus, we think it is essential to emphasize and alleviate the bias issue, and provide a way to circumvent this difficulty.
+Thus, we think it is essential to emphasize and alleviate the bias issue.

-\looseness=-1 \textbf{Potential Impact.} We expect our OT approach to improve the existing applications of image super-resolution.
-Importantly, it has less hyperparameters, uses smaller number of neural networks than many existing methods (see Table \ref{table-comparison-hyperparams} in Appendix \ref{sec-details} for comparison), and is end-to-end\,---\,this should simplify its usage in practice.
-Besides, our method is generic and presumably can be applied to other unpaired learning tasks as well.
-Studying such applications is a promising avenue for the future work.

-\textbf{Limitations.} Our method fits a one-to-one optimal mapping (transport map) for super-resolution which, in general, might not exist.
-Besides, not all optimal solutions of our optimization objective are guaranteed to be OT maps.
-These limitations suggest the need for further theoretical analysis and improvement of our method for optimal transport.

-\textsc{Acknowledgements.} The work was supported by the Analytical center under the RF Government (subsidy agreement 000000D730321P5Q0002, Grant No. 70-2021-00145 02.11.2021).